qlik-oss/core-website/use-case-custom-analytics/README.md

 ## Assumptions/scope

-* Initially, all users needs to be logged in to use the portal.
+* Initially, all users need to be logged in to use the portal.
 * Deployed on-prem and/or cloud (aws, digitalocean, etc.) with very little differences.
 * The scaling will be done manually with the help of scripts and will depend on the anticipated traffic.
 * The data set (no dynamic data reduction) is the same for every end-user.